Top Reasons Why Foreigners Get Deported From The U.S.

 • Firearm offenses.

-When immigrants have legal status to stay in the US, they should avoid being involved in criminal activities because they jeopardize their ability to be in the country.
+When immigrants have legal status to stay in the U.S., they should avoid being involved in criminal activities because they jeopardize their ability to be in the country.
 Illegal activities show the justice system that the affected immigrants threaten the country’s security and peace.

 Infringement Of U.S. Immigration Laws